MIT-LCP/mimic-code/txt/README.md

 Useful code for working with the text of the radiology reports is provided in this folder.

+This code was used to generate two files:

+* mimic-cxr-2.0.0-chexpert.csv.gz
+* mimic-cxr-2.0.0-negbio.csv.gz

 ## Extracting findings/impressions from the reports

 The findings/impressions section of the reports can be considered as the "conclusion" of the radiologist.